 Increase housing choices for low-income families

-Approved FY2023
+Approved FY2023, Implemented FY2024

 This activity authorizes Home Forward to use MTW funding to preserve and expand affordable housing units in any manner that Home Forward judges most effective.
 Alternatives include direct grants, hard or soft loans, loan guarantees, property purchases, purchases of investor interests and others.
 This activity authorizes Home Forward to provide critical flexible assistance to affordable housing units serving households with incomes not exceeding 80% of the Area Median Income, which Home Forward is not subsidizing under the PBV or public housing program.